 Watch this Be Still and Know that I am God video for comfort and meditation.

 Read the book: What’s Good About Anger?
-Fourth edition to understand how to practically manage your stress.
+Fifth edition to understand how to practically manage your stress.

 A psalm of David.